 CD-ROM description.
 Fonts on the CD-ROM produced by SWFTE INTERNATIONAL (US$20.91).
 Over 2000 fonts.
 [Google] [More] ⦿

 Swiss vendor of Berthold, Bitstream, Galla, Ingram and Jack Yan fonts.
 Includes a logo/signature service, and font conversion consulting.
 Swiss type pages by Peter H. Singer, the Berthold man in Zürich.
 Commercial links, mainly to Berthold.
 They provide some corporate identity font services as well as font conversions with Fontmonger (??).
 They also sell a 300 handwriting font collection.
 Alternate URL.
 List of type designers.
 [Google] [More] ⦿

-Vendor of Adobe, Alias, Red Rooster, Shinn Type, Letraset Fontek and Device fonts.
-Shinn Type's Morphica exclusively here.
+Past-vendor of Adobe, Alias, Red Rooster, Shinn Type, Letraset Fontek and Device fonts.
+Shinn Type's Morphica was exclusively there.

-In October 2003, Veer acquired Jason Walcott's Jukebox Type Foundry, and adds it to the Test Pilot Collective Foundry whose faces it also sells exclusively.
+In October 2003, Veer acquired Jason Walcott's Jukebox Type Foundry, and adds it to the Test Pilot Collective Foundry whose typefaces it also sells exclusively.
 One of the founding members is Calgary-based type designer Grant Hutchinson.
 One of the sub-collections is called Umbrella.
-In 2004, they added a few faces from Fountain and Font Bureau.
+In 2004, they added a few typefaces from Fountain and Font Bureau.
 New type announcements.

 In 2007, Veer was bought by Corbis, a Bill Gates company.
 Typographers predicted that Veer would disappear soon after that, but this did not happen.